w3c/wai-curricula/index.md

 ### Learning Outcomes

 Describe what the students need to know after completion of the unit.
-This is the essential part of the curricula.
+This is the core of the curricula.

 ### Teaching Ideas